 Spices and Supplements

 Spice markets serve as a fond reminder that good food can lead to a healthy life.
 Visiting spice markets in India opens your eyes to see spices as more than just food.
-After all, they add more to one’s life than just flavour: they provide relief and remedy, as well.
+After all, they add more to one’s life than just flavour.

 Spices such as ginger, turmeric, cinnamon, cayenne, black pepper and cardamom are key ingredients in Spoonful Botanical.
-Our recipe was based on the knowledge we acquired through Indian traditional medicine, combining 16 herbs and spices.
+Our recipe was based on the knowledge we acquired through Indian traditions, combining 14 herbs and spices.
 Our mission is to inspire and implement natural solutions to keep people moving and happy.

 Here at Spoonful Botanicals, we’d love to share more information with you about the ethically sourced spices and botanicals that go into our food supplements.
 Feel free to call us or contact us online.